JJConsulting/JJMasterData/doc/Documentation/articles/components/form_view.md

 ```

 In a nutshell, use FormElement property to customize anything from the Data Dictionary, like your fields.
-You can check all properties from FormView at our [API Reference](https://portal.jjconsulting.com.br/jjdoc/lib/JJMasterData.Core.UI.JJFormView.html)
+You can check all properties from FormView at <xhref:JJMasterData.Core.UI.Components.JJFormView>